circumspect/White-Rabbit/docs/source/user-guide/exports.rst

 folder in the bot's root directory.
 Note that because Discord limits file uploads to 8MB and the generated files are ~25MB in size, there is no way for the bot to send the PDF files directly via Discord.

+The bot will also remove all emojis from messages before adding them to the PDF, due to font limitations.